Exponential Separations in the Energy Complexity of Leader Election: Introduction

 Most of the previous work in the radio network model has been concerned with {\em time}, not energy.
 Willard~\cite{Willard86} proved that $O(\log\log n)$ time is necessary and sufficient for one device to successfully transmit in the \strong{} model with constant probability; see~\cite{NakanoO00b} for tradeoffs between time and success probability.
 In the \weak{} model this problem requires $\Theta(\log^2 n)$ time to solve, with probability $1-1/\poly(n)$~\cite{Farach-ColtonFM06,JurdzinskiS02,Newport14}.
 Greenberg and Winograd~\cite{greenberg1985lower} proved that if {\em all} devices need to send a message, $\Theta(n \log_n(N))$ time is necessary and sufficient in the deterministic \strong{} model.

-The related problems of broadcasting, leader election, and gossiping have been studied extensively in multi-hop radio networks, where the bounds typically depend on both the diameter and size of the network, whether it is directed, and whether randomization and collision detection are available.
-See, e.g.,~\cite{bar1991efficient,bar1992time,chlebus2012electing,clementi2003distributed,czumaj2003broadcasting,KushilevitzM98,alon1991lower,KowalskiP05,KowalskiP09,ghaffari2013near,CzumajD16}.
+In multi-hop radio networks, \LeaderElection{} and its related problems (e.g., broadcasting and gossiping) have been studied extensively, where the bounds typically depend on both the diameter and size of the network, whether it is directed, and whether randomization and collision detection are available.
+See, e.g.,~\cite{bar1991efficient,bar1992time,chlebus2012electing,clementi2003distributed,czumaj2003broadcasting,KushilevitzM98,alon1991lower,KowalskiP05,KowalskiP09,ghaffari2013near,CzumajD16,CzumajD17,Censor-HillelHHZ17}.
 Schneider and Watterhofer~\cite{SchneiderW10} investigated the use of collision detection in multihop radio networks when solving archetypal problems such as MIS, $(\Delta+1)$-coloring, and broadcast.
 Their results showed that the value of collision detection depends on the problem being solved.